|Perpetration-Induced Traumatic Stress

 In 1971 when I served on the Parole Board, the Chairman was a man named John Greenholtz . . . in 1959 this same

-execution?
-I replied that I had not, and I hoped that I never would.
-Then John said, "If you've never seen an execution,
+replied that I had not, and I hoped that I never would.
+Then John said, "If you've never seen an execution, you'll never

-you'll never want to see another one."
-And without my saying another word, John continued on to describe the
+want to see another one."
+And without my saying another word, John continued on to describe the gruesome details of

-gruesome details of the execution.
-It was sickening, and I am not going to reiterate the grisly details, but I want to
+the execution.
+It was sickening, and I am not going to reiterate the grisly details, but I want to emphasize that John's

-that he participated in organizing the execution and carrying it out because that was his job, and he had been ordered
+he participated in organizing the execution and carrying it out because that was his job, and he had been ordered to do

-to do it.
+it.
 But he said that he "hated" being involved and he "hated" witnessing the act itself!
-He said that he was
+He said that he was physically sick

 page 35-36, testimony of Larry Myers on June 28, 1991, before the State of Nebraska Pardons Board (Governor Ben